xicodomingues/francinette/README.md

 ```
 ~ $> francinette git@repo42.com/intra-uuid-234
-    # Clones the git repository present in `git@repo42.com/intra-uuid-234`
-    # and executes the corresponding tests
 ```
+This command clones the git repository present in `git@repo42.com/intra-uuid-234` into the current folder and executes the corresponding tests

 All the files are copied to the folder `~/francinette/temp/<project>`.
 In here is where the norminette is checked, the code compiled and the tests executed.
 Normally you do not need to